MassimilianoBattelli/SistemiEmbeddedandIOT/README.md

 - The main goal is to simulate an IOT system with a temperature sensor of which data are being trasmitted with a MQTT protocol to a server
 - The data can be saved in a textfile from the main web page
 - The broker used was taken from https://www.shiftr.io/
-- There is not real sensor, the data is randomly generated
+- There is no real sensor, the data is randomly generated

 Guidelines:
 - Upload the software on the nodeMCU